What Is Application Security?

 Encrypting data both at rest and in transit, and salting passwords, can help combat this risk.

 External entities (XXE) refer to the attackers actively seeking access to sensitive data.
 They look for vulnerabilities to exploit, including older or poorly-configured XML files that can be hacked to access internal ports and file shares — and enable remote code execution and denial-of-service attacks.
-Although the impact of any breach is significant, IT teams can detect the activities of external attackers using tools such as SAST and DAST, which inspect dependencies and configurations.
+Although the impact of any breach is significant, IT teams can detect the activities of external attackers using SAST tools or DAST tools, which inspect dependencies and configurations.

 Broken access control means a failure to enforce restrictions on authenticated users, including what actions they are allowed to take and which systems and data they are allowed to access.
 Attackers take advantage of these flaws to access users’ accounts, view sensitive files, change access rights, and modify data.
 The impact of broken access control can range from moderate to severe, especially if an attacker gains administrative privileges and proceeds to access, create, update, and delete business records.
 Manual testing can help to detect broken access control.